foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD04-templatejson.md

 ![Foundry v11 Compatible](https://img.shields.io/badge/Foundry-v11%20Compatible-blue)

 > **Data Models**
 > The Boilerplate system uses template.json to define its actor and item structures by default, but it does include the new [System Data Model](https://foundryvtt.com/article/system-data-models/) feature as an optional setup.
 To use it, you'll need to run the generator CLI that's included with Boilerplate via `npm run generate` from inside the Boilerplate directory.
 >
+> Additional information and context on the System Data Model can be found in this wiki [here](https://foundryvtt.wiki/en/development/api/DataModel).
+>
 > This tutorial doesn't currently include documentation for data models, but that will be added here as well at a later date.
 {.is-info}